Last updated: ET

 Penalties for possession, use or trafficking of illegal drugs are severe.
 Convicted offenders can expect jail sentences or heavy fines.

-Exporting natural objects such as whalebones, skulls or eggs may constitute an offence in the Falkland Islands and could result in fines over C$5,000.
+Exporting natural objects such as whalebones, skulls or eggs may constitute an offence in the Falkland Islands and could result in heavy fines.

 Dual citizenship is legally recognized in the United Kingdom.